balintsimon/movie-reactor-backend/README.md

 ## API
 Please note that endpoints are in the process of being rewritten at the moment to comply with REST.
-API at localhost port 8762:
+API at localhost port 8762 (see Swagger for further details):

 Endpoint | Method | Response
 --- | --- | ---